Our Leadership

 STATE COMMITTEE WOMAN

-Debra Walker is a lifelong Democrat originally from central Illinois.
-Currently she is co-chair of the Upper Keys Democrats, a position she agreed to take toward the end of 2017, following the last presidential election.
-She has lived in Key Largo, Florida, since one week before Hurricane Andrew, with her husband of 36 years, Marshall.
-They have two children, Mary 31, and Daniel, 19.
 Walker has been involved in local politics since shortly after her arrival in the Keys.
-She served four terms (1994-2010) as an elected member of the Monroe County School Board, where she advocated for strong math, science, arts, and second language education.
-She also coordinated a 2000-2001 campaign, sending coconuts to legislators that read “We’re going nuts without nurses in our schools.”
+She served four terms (1994–2010) as an elected member of the Monroe County School Board, where she advocated for strong math, science, arts, and second language education.
+She also coordinated a 2000–2001 school nurse campaign, sending coconuts to legislators that read “We’re going nuts without nurses in our schools.”
 A subsequent county-wide referendum served to fund the nurse-in-every-school program, which continues to the present day.
-An ardent advocate for science and evolution education, Walker also served on Florida’s 2007-2008 Science Standards Revision Committee which brought state science standards from 0 to 16 mentions of “evolution” in the K-12 curriculum.
+An ardent advocate for science and evolution education, Walker also served on Florida’s 2007–2008 Science Standards Revision Committee which brought state science standards from 0 to 16 mentions of “evolution” in the K-12 curriculum.

 Dakin Weekley